FedDebug: Systematic Debugging for Federated Learning Applications: 's Debugging Constructs

-\textbf{\textit{Step Next/Step Back.}} Similar to step-in/out, {\em step next} and {\em step back} helps a developer transition from one state to another.
-For instance, if the current breakpoint is at round {\tt R20}, step next will take the execution to round {\tt R21} in the debugging interface, showing all the information corresponding to that round only.
-Similarly, if the current breakpoint is at client {\tt C5}, step back will take the execution state to a partial global model after aggregating models from clients {\tt C1} and {\tt C3} only ({\tt Step back} in Figure~\ref{fig:breakpoint}).
+{\textit{\textbf{Step Next/Step Back.}}} Similar to step-in/out, {\em step next} and {\em step back} help a developer transition from one state to another.
+For instance, if the breakpoint is at {\tt round 20}, step next will take the execution to {\tt round 21} in the debugging interface, showing information corresponding to that round only.
+Similarly, if the breakpoint is at client {\tt C5}, step back will take the execution state to a partial global model after aggregating models from clients {\tt C1} and {\tt C3} only ({\tt Step back} in Figure~\ref{fig:breakpoint}).

-\textbf{\textit{Resume.}} Unlike resume in {\tt gdb}, \tool's resume does not resume any paused execution.
+{\textit{\textbf{Resume.}}} Unlike resume in {\tt gdb}, \tool's {\em resume} does not resume any paused execution.
 Instead, resume gives the illusion to the developer that execution is being continued from where it left off. \tool creates this environment by replaying the telemetry data that was captured while the FL application was being inspected using breakpoints, in case the developer does not find any faults in the round under inspection.
 Once the sequence of events in telemetry catches up with the live execution of the FL application, \tool switches to the FL interface and shuts down the debugging interface.
 This three-step process is nearly indistinguishable from an FL application with \tool disabled, giving the impression of debugging a real-time FL application interactively. {\em Resume} is also illustrated in Figure~\ref{fig:breakpoint} - \ding{204}.